-Alba Coffee, the family-owned independent coffee shop that had become a favorite among Carrollwood residents - which had threatened to close earlier this year - boarded up its entrance on Tuesday, March 27.
+Alba Coffee, the family-owned independent coffee shop that had become a favorite among Carrollwood residents - which had - boarded up its entrance on Tuesday, March 27.

 On Wednesday, the exterior of the business at 15000 N. Dale Mabry Highway in a shopping plaza at Ehrlich Road anchored by Target and DSW Shoes bore a note and a sign for customers, saying they would be able to purchase coffee at The Yogurt Spot next door.

 "On March 27, 2012, this Alba Coffee location will be closing its doors to make room for opening all new ones ...
 We thank you for your continued support and understanding, and we hope you continue to be the finest customers we've come to know and love at the nearest Alba Coffee location."